You are viewing a story from harrypotterfanfiction.com

 “Nothing,” Rose said quickly, wishing that she could kick James without anyone else noticing.
 “James has got a girlfriend, though, he’s going out with Marion Thomas.
 You should ask him all about it.”

 Victoire, Teddy, Fred, and Lucy all looked at James with interest.
-“Really?”
+“So that’s worked out, then?”
 Fred asked.

 James, however, unlike Rose, was very difficult to phase.
 “Seems like that."